dotnet/runtime/docs/workflow/testing/mono/testing.md

 ## Runtime Tests
 ### Testing on desktop Mono:

-To build the runtime tests for Mono JIT or interpreter, execut the following command from `$(REPO_ROOT)/src/tests`
+To build the runtime tests for Mono JIT or interpreter, execute the following command from `$(REPO_ROOT)/src/tests`
 ```
 ./build.sh excludemonofailures <release|debug>
 ```